farcasterxyz/docs/docs/auth-kit/sign-in-button.md

 # `SignInButton`

 The main component.
-Renders a "Sign in With Farcaster" button that prompts the user to scan a QR code with their phone in a web browser or redirects on a mobile device.
+Renders a "Sign in With Farcaster" button that prompts the user to scan a QR code with their phone in a web browser or redirects to a mobile device.
 You can use the `onSuccess` callback prop or the `useProfile` hook to access the user's authentication status and profile information.

 **Note:** Make sure you've wrapped your application in an [`AuthKitProvider`](./auth-kit-provider.md) to use the `SignInButton` component.